René Wilke

-René Wilke (born 30 June 1984) is a German politician (independent), minister of interior of the state of Brandenburg, and a former member of Brandenburg's regional parliament.
+René Wilke (born 30 June 1984) is a German politician (SPD), serving as minister of interior of the state of Brandenburg until March 18, 2026, and serving as minister of health since March 18, 2026, and a former member of Brandenburg's regional parliament.
 2014 he became a directly elected Member of parliament for his native Frankfurt (Oder).
 On 18 March 2018 he was elected Oberbürgermeister (Lord Mayor) of Frankfurt (Oder).
 With his inauguration on 6 May 2018, Wilke became the youngest mayor in the history of Frankfurt (Oder) and the mayor of the biggest city from his party.

 Biography

 Personal life

 René Wilke was born on 30 June 1984 in Frankfurt (Oder), where he spent most of his life.
 After finishing High School in Frankfurt (Oder), Wilke studied at Viadrina European University and University of Hagen but did not graduate.
 After two apprenticeships he earned qualifications as a mediator and respectively as an office administrator.